microsoft/playwright/docs/src/test-runners-js.md

 ---
 id: test-runners
-title: "Test Runners"
+title: "Third party runners"
 ---

-With a few lines of code, you can hook up Playwright to your favorite JavaScript test runner.
+With a few lines of code, you can hook up Playwright to your existing JavaScript test runner.

 <!-- TOC -->

+## @playwright/test

+[@playwright/test](./test-runner-intro.md) is our first-party recommended test runner to be used with Playwright.
+Learn more about it [here](./test-runner-intro.md).

 ## Jest / Jasmine